Trial Attorney (Attorney 1-4)

 - Substantial experience with the practice area the position supervises

 Applicants must be admitted to the Alaska bar, be willing to sit for the next bar examination, or be eligible for bar admission by reciprocity.
-The salary is dependent on experience ($92,703 - $139,035).
+The starting salary is between $92,703 – 139,035 and is dependent on experience and the office in which the attorney is stationed.
 The position includes full state benefits.

-If interested, please submit, in one combined .pdf, a cover letter, resume, three references, and two legal writing samples of the applicant’s own work by email to PDARecruitment@alaska.gov.
-At least one writing sample must be between 15 and 30 pages, and neither should have significant revisions by others.
-Review of applications will begin April 20, 2026.
+If interested, please submit a cover letter, resume, three references, and a legal writing sample of the applicant’s own work by email to PDARecruitment@alaska.gov.
+The writing sample must be between 10 and 25 pages and not have significant revisions by others.
+Applications will be considering on a rolling basis, but all applications received before May 29, 2026, will be given full consideration.